ClaudiuHKS/AMXXCSTeamBalancerByFragsCSDM/README.md

 team_balancer_talk_tag "[Team Balancer]" // Chat (talk) tag to use.
 This isn't used in 'print_center' messages.

-team_balancer_te_difference 1 // Maximum difference between terrorists team and counter-terrorists
+team_balancer_te_difference 1 // Maximum difference between terrorists team and counter terrorists

-team_balancer_ct_difference 1 // Maximum difference between counter-terrorists team and terrorists
+team_balancer_ct_difference 1 // Maximum difference between counter terrorists team and terrorists

 team_balancer_admin_flag "a" // Admin flag to set admins immune.
-Examples: a, b, c, d
+Examples: a, b, c, d (use "" to disable this feature)

 team_balancer_bots 0 // Bots are taken as they were humans (1 = yes & 0 = no, so half bots T + half bots CT)